 A classic pitfall is creating unrealistic budgets for the start-up phase.
 Revenues are often overestimated, while expenses are underestimated.
 If this happens, you may experience problems meeting your financial commitments.
 Make sure you include all possible costs when you prepare the first budgets for the start-up phase and at least during the first year of operations.

 Choose a form of organisation which is appropriate for the risks that you will take on and the scope of what you will start with.
 For example, it may be a good idea to set up a private limited company instead of a sole proprietorship if you are taking a big financial risk.

 Send invoices to customers as soon as you have completed the assignment or sale.
 It is important that you receive the money quickly.
 This is an important factor as regards liquidity and your ability to pay the company's bills.
-In the case of major assignments, you could agree part-invoicing during the assignment period.
+In the case of major assignments, you could agree to part-invoicing during the assignment period.
 Enter into written agreements with your customers which stipulate when invoices will be sent.

 If you run a business together with other people, it is important that you avoid disagreements over the running and direction of the business.
-Before starting a business, you should sign an agreement which takes into account "both the good days and the bad".
+Before starting a business, you should sign an agreement which takes into account "both the good times and the bad".